exerinity.dev / projects / voxity / faq

 You can also scroll over sliders to, well, slide. and also, pressing numeric keys jumps to the percentage of the song played through (e.g. pressing 4 jumps to 40% done).

-Does Audion sound better than normally playing audio in a browser?
+Does Voxity sound better than normally playing audio in a browser?